marceljuenemann/rxdb-supabase/README.md

      * Supabase in the meantime (e.g. by another client), the conflict handler is
      * invoked.
 By default, RxDB will dismiss the local write and update the local
      * state to match the state in Supabase.
 With a custom conflict handler you can
-     * implement other strategies, e.g. still perform an update to a single field if
+     * implement other strategies, e.g. you might want to still perform an update
-     * that field didn't change in Supabase in the meantime.
+     * on a per-field basis as long as that field didn't change.
      */
     // conflictHandler: ...
   },